GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ![The second shader, rendered](images/mainRenderTwoShaders.png "The second shader, rendered")

-You will immediately notice something is wrong: _all_ the geometry is metallic.
+You will immediately notice something that now _all_ the geometry is metallic.
 The new shader has overridden the previous one.

 > Important :
-> The last ShaderAssignment node applied to a scene location takes precedence over any others.
+> The last ShaderAssignment node applied to a location takes precedence over any others.

 ### Filtering a shader ###

-In order to selectively apply a shader to only certain locations in the scene, you will need to **filter** the shader assignment, using a filter node that selects parts of the scene:
+In order to selectively apply a shader to only certain locations in the scene, you will need to filter the shader assignment, using a filter node that points to specific locations in the scene:

 1. Create a PathFilter node (_Scene_ > _Filters_ > _PathFilter_).

 2. In the _Node Editor_, click ![the plus button](images/plus.png "Plus") next to _Paths_.
 This will add a new text field.

-3. Double-click the text field and type `/group/GAFFERBOT/C_torso_GRP/C_head_GRP/C_head_CPT/L_ear001_REN`.
+3. In the text field, type `/group/GAFFERBOT/C_torso_GRP/C_head_GRP/C_head_CPT/L_ear001_REN`.
 This is the full path to Gaffy's left ear.

-4. Connect the PathFilter node's _out_ plug to the filter input on the right hand side of the ShaderAssignment1 node's filter plug (yellow; on the right).
+4. Connect the PathFilter node's _out_ plug to the filter input on the right hand side of the ShaderAssignment1 node's filter plug (yellow, on the right).

     ![The connected PathFilter node](images/graphEditorPathFilterNode.png "The connected PathFilter node")

 Now when you check the render, you will see that the chrome shader is only applied to Gaffy's left ear.
 There are many other parts of Gaffy that could use the chrome treatment, but it would be tedious for you to manually enter multiple locations.
-Instead, we will demonstrate two easier ways to add locations to the filter: using text wildcards, and interacting directly with the geometry.
+Instead, we will demonstrate two easier ways to add locations to the filter: using text wildcards, and interacting directly with the geometry through the _Viewer_.

 #### Filtering using wildcards ####